truenas/documentation/content/SCALE/SCALETutorials/Storage/SEDScale.md

 {{< hint danger >}}
 Remember SED passwords!
 If you lose the SED password, you cannot unlock SEDs or access their data.
-Always record SED passwords whenever they are configured or modified and store them in a secure place!
+After configuring or modifying SED passwords, always record and store them in a secure place!
 {{< /hint >}}

 ## Check SED Functionality